-The Wall Street Journal often has some really good articles.
-For example, this weekend’s issue (Feb 22, 2020) had an article on bias in the media (“Detecting Fake News Takes Time” by Alison Gopnik).
-It had a different point of view that I had not realized.
+The Wall Street Journal often has some excellent articles.
+For example, this weekend’s issue (Feb 22nd, 2020) had an article on bias in the media (“Detecting Fake News Takes Time” by Alison Gopnik).
+It had a different point of view that I had not thought of.
 Let me quote:

 “David Rand of MIT and Gordon Pennycook of the University of Regina have suggested that “cognitive laziness” may be a bigger problem than bias.
 It’s not that people can’t tell or don’t care whether a story is true; it’s just that they don’t put in the effort to find out.”

-My zoology professor in 1971 predicted this discovery when he said to our class, “Man is basically lazy.”
-Back then, the term “man” was short for HU-man, so ladies, you’re not off the hook.
+My zoology professor predicted this in 1971 and told our class, “Man is basically lazy.”
+Back then, “man” was short for HU-man, so ladies, you’re not off the hook.
 Most people are lazy, regurgitating what they have memorized without putting effort into thinking.
-But it’s worse because most people don’t understand the words they are speaking, so they look for validation or advice from others who are also regurgitating what they don’t understand.
-So if two or more people say it’s true, it must be!
+But it’s worse because most people don’t understand their words, so they seek validation or advice from others who are also regurgitating what they don’t understand.
+If two or more people say it’s true, it must be!

 By extension, get your brain right, get your horse right.

 I was cognitively lazy for many years.
-It’s easier not to think but to trust what you were taught or believe in the experts around you.
+It’s easier not to think but to trust what you have learned from teachers and mentors or to believe in the experts around you.
 That is how my school (and all medical schools) taught me.
 See this disease?
 Do this.
 See that disease?
 Do that.
-It was like the Whack-A-Mole game where a mole would pop out of the ground, and you would try to hit it on the head with a hammer before it ducked back down.
+It was like the Whack-A-Mole game where a mole would pop up out of the ground, and you would try to hit it on the head with a hammer before it ducked back down.
 I’m sure there is a YouTube video of the game.
-I also need to credit this expression to David Sinclair, Ph.D. from his book “Lifespan.”
+I must also credit this expression to David Sinclair, Ph.D., from his book “Lifespan.”

 Doctors depend on people trusting them blindly.
 So do auto mechanics.
-But now, I find that thinking is fun, especially with what we know now.
+But now, thinking is fun, especially with what we know now.
 Putting together the pieces and getting answers covering many medical issues is exciting.
-It’s like doing something that prevents all the moles from popping their heads out.
-What if doing one thing solved equine metabolic syndrome, insulin resistance, and Cushing’s disease and made your horse more comfortable and sound?
+It’s like doing one thing that prevents all the moles from popping their heads out.
+What if doing one thing solved equine metabolic syndrome, insulin resistance, and Cushing’s disease, making your horse more comfortable and sound?
 You are correct!
 Many vets would be looking for another way to make an income.

-I’ve stuck my neck out there in the material of these blogs, nutrition and dentistry courses, and my private Facebook page, “The Horse’s Advocate.”
+I’ve stuck my neck out in these podcasts, blogs, nutrition and dentistry courses, topic posts, and my private Facebook page, “The Horse’s Advocate.”
 There are a lot of thinking people who have commented or have led discussions in the group, and I am grateful for them.
 Many ask thought-provoking questions that lead everyone to a deeper understanding of a topic.
-However, on most days, I spend an abundant amount of time looking at many words written by people who subscribe to “cognitive laziness.”
+However, I often look at or listen to many words written or spoken by people who subscribe to “cognitive laziness.”
 There is no evidence of any effort on their part to read the material and dig for answers.
-Rather the opposite occurs.
-They conclude from old misunderstandings still being held on to by horse owners and professionals.
-Yes, many of my colleagues are usually too busy to dig in to question what school taught, so they perpetuate the whack-a-mole approach to their practice.
+Instead, the opposite occurs.
+They conclude from old misunderstandings held on to by horse owners and professionals.
+Unfortunately, many of my colleagues are usually too busy to question what they learned in school, so they perpetuate the whack-a-mole approach to their practice.

 The Filter Of Agendas

-I am challenging everything taught to me because, from my almost 50 years of working with horses, I am seeing epidemics of illness and unsoundness in every state I visit in this country.
-I see at least five things that were not in the textbooks when I went to vet school: EOTRH (teeth), dropped fetlocks (DSLD), white line disease, kissing spine and anhidrosis (only 1 paragraph on that).
-I also see epidemics of equine metabolic syndrome (EMS), insulin resistance (IR) and Cushing’s disease (PPID and other names).
+I am challenging everything taught because from 50 years (since 1973) of working with horses, I see epidemics of illness and unsoundness in every state I visit in this country.
+I see things that were not in the textbooks when I went to vet school: EOTRH (Equine Odontoplastic Tooth Resorption and Hypercementosis), fractured cheek teeth, dropped fetlocks (DSLD), white line disease, kissing spine, head shaking syndrome, and anhidrosis (only 1 paragraph was on that).
+I am also seeing epidemics of equine metabolic syndrome (EMS), insulin resistance (IR), Cushing’s disease (PPID and other names), suspensory ligament injury, and an increase in sudden sleep disorder (misnamed narcolepsy).
 Why?
-This rapid development of disease and unsoundness is driving me to keep learning about things that were unheard of even a few years ago.
+Since my vet school training, the rise in health issues in horses has driven me to keep learning about the things unheard of even a few years ago.

-This past year, the World Health Organization (WHO) listed “aging” as a disease for the first time.
-And the number one reason for aging in all animals tested is mitochondrial dysfunction, exhaustion and cellular death.
-Aging seems to bring many diseases in all species, including horses.
-And what we are feeding them is at the root of almost every disease we see in horses.
+This past year the World Health Organization (WHO) listed “aging” as a disease for the first time.
+And the number one reason for aging and brain disease in all animals tested is mitochondrial dysfunction, exhaustion and cellular death.
+Aging seems to bring on a lot of conditions in all species, including horses.
+And what we feed them is at the root of almost every disease we see in horses.
 Preventing these from happening is in the best interest of our horses but not in the best interest of veterinarians, feed dealers and all the others in the feed chain.
 No wonder veterinarians oppose the no-grain diet and the feeding of protein.
-No wonder they draw more blood to confirm their diagnosis and treatment plan rather than monitor for improved health.
+No wonder they draw more blood to confirm their diagnosis and treatment plan rather than to monitor for improved health.

 There is no place for cognitive laziness in advocating for our horses.
-Instead, we must invest our time in learning and pass what we have learned on to others.
-It is by teaching, that we solidify what we know.
-Then we must dig in and challenge ourselves again by looking for the results we want and, if not getting them, ask better questions.
+It is up to all of us who are investing our time into learning to pass what we have learned on to others.
+By teaching, we solidify what we know.
+Then we need to dig in and rechallenge ourselves by looking for the results we want, and if we still need to get them, ask better questions.
 I plan to do that for the next 50 years with horses.